 - If you do love a bit of sweetness to your ketchup, then you can try adding some honey.
-I would start off with one tablespoon and keep tasting and adding more until you get it to something that suits your needs.
-Keep in mind while honey is paleo friendly it’s important not to go too overboard with it if you’re looking to lose weight.
+I would start with one tablespoon and keep tasting and adding more until you get it to something that suits your needs.
+Keep in mind while honey is paleo-friendly, it’s important not to go too overboard with it if you’re looking to lose weight.

 - Store any leftover ketchup in the fridge for later use.
 Make sure the container is sterile, and you don’t store it hot.
 Storing it hot will allow condensation to form and will encourage mold to grow on the food.

 If you’re after other amazing paleo condiment recipes, then be sure to check out our paleo mayonnaise.
-The mayonnaise much like the homemade ketchup is super easy to whip and beats all those store-bought varieties.
+The mayonnaise, much like the homemade ketchup, is super easy to make and beats all those store-bought varieties.

-If you have any feedback on this recipe or have your own fantastic variation, then please feel free to drop us a comment below.
+If you have any feedback on this Paleo ketchup recipe or have your own fantastic variation, then please feel free to drop us a comment below.

 No, it is optional, but you will lose a bit of flavor.
 You can always swap it for an alternative, such as minced onion or finely diced onion.